From the icy fjords of Scandinavia, a fearless and ferocious culture arose that would profoundly shape the history of Europe - the Vikings.

 In the hierarchical structure of Viking society, weapons, particularly swords, were potent status symbols.

-The resources and skills needed to craft a fine sword were extensive, thus ownership often signified wealth and high social standing.
+It was expensive to craft a fine sword, thus ownership often signified wealth and high social standing.

 An ornately decorated sword could speak volumes about a warrior's victories, lineage, and prestige.